Riley-Py/UWaterloo-Work/MSE 211/Week 3/Readings/Ross.md

 	- Results from nonrandom sampling/evidence
 	- Promotes variance and error in interpretation of social actions
 - Individuals who are in positions of power enjoy advantages in self-presentation
+	- They underestimate the fact that positive attributes reflect advantages of social control
+-